 Marcella beans are grown in California from Italian Sorana seedstock.
 Sorana is a cannellini bean with incredibly thin skin and when cooked properly, an indulgent creamy texture.
 You can use them in your kitchen as you would any small white, European-style bean, but with an ingredient like this, simple is often better.
-Good crusty bread with some Marcella beans smashed on top, drizzled with your very best extra virgin olive oil and maybe a dusting of freshly cracked pepper is the new standard for “fast food.”

-The Back Story: One day I was checking through our mail orders and I stopped in my tracks.
+One day I was checking through our mail orders and I stopped in my tracks.
 There was an order from someone named Marcella Hazan in Florida.
 She ordered beans and even my first book, Heirloom Beans.
 It couldn’t be!
 My mind raced back to the early 1980s in San Francisco in what was possibly the smallest apartment on Nob Hill.
 I was young, broke and so happy to be living in the city.
 Every opportunity, I’d push up my Murphy bed into the wall and have dinner parties.
-My bibles were Diana Kennedy’s The Cuisines of Mexico, Paula Wolfert’s Couscous and Other Good Food from Morrocco and perhaps the book with the most kitchen splatters was Classic Italian Cooking by Marcella Hazan.
+My bibles were Diana Kennedy’s The Cuisines of Mexico, Paula Wolfert’s Couscous and Other Good Food from Morocco and perhaps the book with the most kitchen splatters was Essentials of Classic Italian Cooking by Marcella Hazan.
 I really think these women taught me to cook more than anyone else.

 After the order was sent, Marcella and I became online buddies.
 In addition to food, I also love music and I’m a huge fan of Italian pop music from the 1960s.
 Marcella indulged me and I think even got a kick out of my obsessions.

 At one point I asked her what beans she missed the most from Italy.
-I assumed she’d say Lamon, the famous cranberry bean from Veneto or Zolfino, the delicate, almost gelatinous orbs that come from Tuscany, but she wrote back immediately that she missed Sorana, a cannellini bean I’d never heard of.
+I assumed she’d say Lamon, the famous cranberry bean from Veneto, or Zolfino, the delicate, almost gelatinous orbs that come from Tuscany, but she wrote back immediately that she missed Sorana, a cannellini bean I’d never heard of.
 On a whim, I had the staff go hunting for the seed and through some sleuthing and luck, we found it.
 I kept Marcella abreast of the growing and she was encouraging.
 She was really starting to have health issues around this time.
 I couldn’t wait to send her samples.

 Sadly, she died right as we were harvesting them.
 I was heartbroken and the world lost one of its brightest and most intense lights.
 How great is it to have affected so many people with your work?
 I can’t imagine.
 I was pretty upset about this.

-On a whim, I contacted her husband Victor and told him about the bean and asked what he thought about our marketing it as Marcella, in tribute to her.
+I contacted her husband Victor and told him about the bean and asked what he thought about our marketing it as Marcella, in tribute to her.
 I knew she was sensitive about lending her name and held my breath.
 Victor wrote back, “Marcella would get a kick out of your naming the bean after her.”
 He was encouraging about the project and you can bet the first bag out of the field went straight to him.

 So we now are happy to present the Marcella bean.
 I hope you love it as much as we do.

-Country of production: USA
+Country of origin